MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-train.md

 ms.reviewer: kvivek
 ---

-# Train and publish your form processing model
+# Train and publish your document processing model

-After you create your form processing model, you can train, test, and publish it to make it available.
+After you create your document processing model, you can train, test, and publish it to make it available.

 ## Train and validate your model